Setting your dog up for success…

 Management: When you cannot directly train and supervise your puppy, set them up for success by manipulating their environment to only allow them to make good decisions.
 Utilizing management tools like crates, x-pens, baby gates, and tethers will be a huge asset to you as you teach your puppy the do’s and don’ts of living with humans.

 Another helpful way to manage a puppy’s behavior is by puppy-proofing the areas of your home in which your puppy has access.
-(For example, your pup can’t destroy your computer if your computer is kept in a different location or is out of reach!)
+(For example, your pup can’t destroy your computer if your computer is kept in a different room or is out of reach.)
 Off-leash time in the house should be introduced in very tiny increments and with 100% supervision.
 More freedom should only be given if your pup reliably rehearses desirable behavior and is not practicing undesirable behavior.
 If your pup begins to exhibit undesirable behavior, they are not ready to be unsupervised!
-A puppy is naturally curious and needs to chew — if they destroy something that was left on the floor, this is due to parent error, and not puppy error!
+A puppy is naturally curious and needs to chew — if they destroy something that was left on the floor, this is due to parent error, and not puppy error.
 Many trainers recommend not allowing your dog free range of your home until they are over one year old; some recommend waiting even longer.

 Note: If your pup is enrolled in our Puppy Nanny Program, they will be fully supervised at all times.
 Practicing with crates/tethers/x-pens etc. will only be done if it is in support of the pup’s previously established routine, as instituted by the pup’s parents.
 If your pup is uncomfortable with confinement, we highly recommend pairing our Puppy Nanny Program with our Day Training Program, in which your puppy will additionally work with a Certified Professional Dog Trainer (CPDT) for one hour every day.